Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Discussion

 \citet[hereafter S18]{Stern18} construct a two zone model for the CGM, with the two regions separated by the virial shock, located at $r_{\rm shock} \approx 0.6$~\rvir.
 The inner CGM consists of hot gas, at $T \sim 5 \times 10^{5}$~K, and the outer part is cool, photoionized gas, at $T=3 \times 10^{4}$~K. In this model, the OVI is formed in the cool, photoionized gas outside $r_{\rm shock}$.

-As discussed earlier, the measurements by \cite{Johnson15} show a sharp cutoff in the OVI column density around \rvir.
-In a model where the OVI arises in the cool, pre-shock medium, its outer boundary is an additional free parameter.
-In our model, \rcgm~is close to \rvir, naturally explaining the location of this cutoff.
+\citet[hereafter V19]{V19} presents CGM models with gas in hydrostatic equilibrium and entropy that increases as a function of radius.
+We now compare the properties of his fiducial model (named pNFW/Zgrad) and our isentropic model.
+The dark matter halo of the pNFW model has a isothermal core and an outer NFW part.
+The gas distribution at small radii has a constant cooling to dynamical time ratio, $\tcool/\tdyn = 10$ (or higher), motivated by precipitation limited models (see also \citealp{V18}).
+The gas density behaves as $n \propto r^{-1.2}$ at small radii, similar to our density slope.
+At large radii, the gas density profile steepens, with $n \propto r^{-2.3}$.
+The gas density range between $30$ and $\sim 250$~kpc is similar to ours (see their Figure 1), and the total CGM mass inside $r_{200} \approx 261$~kpc is $5 \times 10^{10}$~\msun.
+The gas metallicity profile in pNFW/Zgrad is also similar to ours, decreasing from $Z/Z_{\odot}=1.0$ in the vicinity of the disk to $0.3$ in the outer halo.

+The gas temperatures in the pNFW model are $T \sim 8.5 \times 10^5$~K at $r_{200}$, and $\sim 3 \times 10^6$~K at $\sim 10$~kpc, higher than in our fiducial model.
+As a result, the OVII/OVIII column ratio in this model is $\sim 1$ for an observer inside the galaxy, higher than estimated for the MW CGM, $\sim 4$ (see Table~\ref{tab:mod_res}.
+Furthermore, the OVI column densities for an external observer are $<10^{14}$~\cmc, lower than measured in the COS-Halos survey.
+To solve this, V19 invokes local temperature fluctuations (as we introduced in \citealp{FSM17}), and shows that a wide distribution ($0.3-0.4$~dex) can increase the OVI fractions and columns by a factor of up to $\sim 5$.